LeeOswald/Demangle/README.md

 C++ demagler command line utility
 =================================

-Can demangle either a sihgle given symbol or all symbols in a file.
+Can demangle either a single given symbol or all symbols in a file.
 At the moment, only C++ GCC mangling scheme is supported.
 Libc-based system is required.

 Building